MrErin/TinyNSS/docs/notebook/ModulePlanning.md

   * Can be positive or negative
   * The amount of effect this object has on the PC's fun

-### Non-Player Character

-#### Requirements & Notes:

-* Game will have one each of Steve, Jisie, and Kimmy, along with "X" number of students available for group work or socializing.

-#### Data Definitions:

-* name
-* isInstructor
-  * boolean
-* thumbsUpValue
-  * Numeric
-  * represents the points passed to the buff function on the player character

 ### Game Difficulty Object

 #### Requirements & Notes:

 * Stores the rate of decay for all needs.
-* Methods handle the decay rate calculations
 * Only one per game

 #### Data Definitions:

-* gameID
-  * FK, linked to playerCharacter.gameID
 * confidenceDecayRate
 * hungerDecayRate
 * funDecayRate
 * socialDecayRate

-//move these things to the tick object
-* (fn) decayConfidence
-  * Inputs: PC.confidence, this.confidenceDecayRate
-  * Work: evaluate whether confidence needs to be gained or lost (to balance at 0).
-  * Output: Return the positive or negative number that confidence needs to be adjusted by.
-* (fn) decayHunger
-  * Inputs: PC.hunger, this.hungerDecayRate
-  * Work: Perform calculation for decay rate
-  * Output: Return the number of hunger points the PC loses per tick
-* (fn) decayFun
-  * Inputs: PC.fun, this.funDecayRate
-  * Work: Perform calculation for decay rate
-  * Output: Return the number of fun points the PC loses per tick
-* (fn) decaySocial
-  * Inputs: PC.social, this.socialDecayRate
-  * Work: Perform calculation for decay rate
-  * Output: Return the number of social points the PC loses per tick

 ### Code Block Objects